Julián Felipe

-Julián Reyes Felipe (/tl/; /es/: January 28, 1861 - October 2, 1944) was a Filipino composer of the music of the Philippine national anthem, formerly known as "Marcha Nacional Filipina", now known as "Lupang Hinirang".
+Julián Felipe y Reyes (/tl/; /es/: January 28, 1861 - October 2, 1944) was a Filipino composer of the music of the Philippine national anthem, formerly known as "Marcha Nacional Filipina", now known as "Lupang Hinirang".

 Early life

 Julián Felipe was born in Cavite Nuevo (the present-day Cavite City) on January 28, 1861, to Justo Felipe and Victoria Reyes.

-He studied at a public school in Cavite and Binondo, Manila for his primary education.
+He studied at a public school in Cavite and Binondo, Manila, for his primary education.
 At an early age, he showed his talent in music.
 He also learned how to play the piano and the organ.
 Later, he was hired by Fr.
 Pedro Catalan, a Recollect priest who instructed him in playing the piano, as an organist at San Pedro Apostol Parish Church in Cavite Nuevo.
 As an organist, Felipe was given the chance to hone his gift.
 Soon after, he was composing songs.
 He also became a music teacher at La Sagrada Familia, a girls' school.

 Among his early popular compositions were "Aurorita", "Moteti el Santesisimo", "Sintos y Floras Rogodones", "Amorita Danza", "Cintas y Flores", and "Reina de Cavite", the latter written in honor of Our Lady of Porta Vaga.
 In recognition of his contributions in the field of music, he was given awards and accolade and a membership to the prestigious Santa Cecilia Musical Society in 1895.